Wavelet-Packets for Deepfake Image Analysis and Detection: Methods

-{The fast wavelet transform (FWT)} \acp{fwt}~\citep{mallat1989theory,daubechies1992tenwavelets,strang1996wavelets,jensen2001ripples,mallat2009wavelet} utilize convolutions to decompose an input signal into its frequency components.
+\acp{fwt}~\citep{mallat1989theory,daubechies1992tenwavelets,strang1996wavelets,jensen2001ripples,mallat2009wavelet} utilize convolutions to decompose an input signal into its frequency components.
 Repeated applications of the wavelet transform result in a multi-scale analysis.
 Convolution is here a linear operation and linear operations are often written in matrix form.
 Consequently, we aim to find a matrix that allows the computation of the fast wavelet transform~\citep{strang1996wavelets}:

 $\mathbf{A}$ is a product of multiple scale-matrices.
 The non-zero elements in $\mathbf{A}$ are populated with the coefficients from the selected filter pair.
 Given the wavelet filter degree $d$, each filter has $N = 2d$ coefficients.
-Repeating diagonals compute convolution operations with the so-called analysis filter vector pair $\mathbf{f}_\mathcal{L}$ and $\mathbf{f}_\mathcal{H}$, where the filters are arranged in vectors $\in \mathbb{R}^N$.
+Repeating diagonals compute convolution operations with the so-called analysis filter vector pair $\mathbf{f}_\mathcal{L}$ and $\mathbf{f}_\mathcal{H}$, where the filters are arranged as vectors in $\mathbb{R}^N$.
 The subscripts $\mathcal{L}$ denote the one-dimensional low-pass and $\mathcal{H}$ the high pass filter, respectively.
 The filter pair appears within the diagonal patterns of the stride two convolution matrices $\mathbf{H}_\mathcal{L}$ and $\mathbf{H}_\mathcal{H}$.
 Overall one observes the pattern \citep{strang1996wavelets}

 The equation describes the first two FWT-matrices.
 Instead of the dots, we can imagine additional analysis matrices.
 The analysis matrix $\mathbf{A}$ records all operations by matrix multiplication.